maociao/blitzkrieg-tcg/README.md

 ### ⚔️ Real-Time Multiplayer Combat
 Engage in 1v1 battles with live opponents.
 The game engine handles turn states, mana (supply) progression, and combat resolution instantly via Firestore real-time listeners.

+### 🤖 AI Commander (Solo Play)
+Test your strategies against a **Generative AI Opponent** (powered by Google Gemini).
+The AI analyzes the board state, understands unit abilities (including buffs), and makes strategic decisions to challenge your command.

 ### 📦 Player-Driven Economy
 A fully functional **Global Marketplace** allows commanders to:
 *   **Sell** unwanted units from their barracks for credits.